WebSocket Advantages, Disadvantages, and Some Practical Advice

 To illustrate the differences between HTTP and WebSocket, let's take a chat room example.
 For users to receive new messages, the browser would periodically ask the server if there were new messages for the user.
 Each such request would establish a new connection and cause unnecessary network load.

-How does WebSocket work?
+How Does WebSocket Work?

 On the Internet, there are strict rules for transferring data between client and server (TCP/IP protocol stack), but there are no strict rules on establishing a connection and structuring the message transmitted.
 And this affects speed.